 Depending on the subscription tier you have, Stan Store offers several options for communicating with your customers.
 Sellers who have the Creator Pro membership can take advantage of the platform's built-in email flows.

-Alternatively, sellers can use the platform's integrations with MailChimp and Zapier to send messages using third-party email providers.
+Or, sellers can use the platform's integrations with MailChimp and Zapier to send messages using third-party email providers.
 The integrations are easy to set up, and once they're up and running anyone who signs up for email communications via Stan Store will automatically be added to the relevant mailing list in MailChimp (or other supported mailing list platforms), and tagged so it's clear that they're a Stan Store subscriber.

 How much does it cost to sell on Stan Store?